otrv4/otrv4/architecture-decisions/008-interactive-dake.md

 Goldberg's research since it does not use Dual Receiver Encryption and digital signatures like RSDAKE.
 Instead, it uses a signature non-interactive zero knowledge proof of knowledge (SNIZKPK) for the authentication.
-It also has a shared session state variable that guards against misbinding of the context.
+It also has a shared session state (`phi`) variable that guards against misbinding of the context.

 ### Consequences